 A new venture

-Thanks to François’ keen instinct for opportunity, the family was financially comfortable and well-travelled.
+Thanks to François’ keen instinct for opportunity, the family was financially comfortable and well-traveled.
 María Dolores married a British train driver, Timothy Bennett, at a celebrated wedding at the Orizaba train station in 1885, and Francisco married María Amaro in 1889.
-He was about 20 or 22; María was 18.
+He was 20 years old at the time; María was 18.
 The couple welcomed their first-born son, Felix Francisco Benjamin (nicknamed “Pancho”), a year later.
-Four other children followed: Juan, Catalina (my grandmother, or Abuelita, who was named for her own Irish grandmother, Catherine), Hugo Ramiro, and Blanca Luz.
+Four other children followed: Juan Carlos, Catalina (my grandmother, or Abuelita, who was named for her own Irish grandmother, Catherine), Hugo Ramiro, and Blanca Luz.

 Francisco, María, and their young family lived in a house on the “with the letter ‘I’ on the second street of San Cristobal” in Orizaba.
 As María was also multilingual, they spoke Spanish, French, and English at home, so the children grew up speaking all three languages fluently and gliding easily from one to another, much as their parents had done before them.

 Catherine, also grieving for her beloved François and missing her daughter, eventually decided to join her and her son-in-law in England.
-Though she hated to leave her son and grandchildren Pancho and Catalina, she told herself that Francisco was going to be all right with his young and growing family.
+Though she hated to leave her son and grandchildren, she told herself that Francisco was going to be all right with his young and growing family.
 Dolores, in a new land, needed her mother more.

 Catherine left for England in 1895.
 As she bade Francisco farewell, she may have wondered whether she would live long enough to see him and his family again.
 Little did she know that she would outlive her son by a mere two years.